Grace-Vee/LITA-HR-Data/README.md

 ## Data Description
 ---
 The dataset includes the following fields:
     1. Attrition: The Column tells us if the employees are still in the organization or not
     2. Age Band: This shows the age groups of all the employees in the organization
     3. Department : Department pf Employees
     4. Gender: Gender of employees
-5. Education Field:
+    5. Education Field: Educational field of employees
-Product Category: C
+    6. Job Role: Employee"s Job roles
+    7. Marital Status: Marital Status of staff\
+    8. Employee Counts: Total Employee Counts
+    9. Job Level: Job Level
+    10. Attrition Counts: Cunts of thpse leaving the Organization
+    11. Attrition rates: rates at which they are leaving
+    12. Work Life Balance:

 ### Tools used
 ---